bitgeese/bitgeese-web/src/content/writings/how-to-become-ai-python-dev-in-2025.md

 image:
   url: '/images/writing-placeholder.png'
   alt: 'Placeholder image for writing'
-tags: ["job hunt"]
+tags: ['job hunt']
 ---

 ## Introduction

 This is the content of the example writing piece.
 You can use Markdown here.